Knuxfan24/KnuxLib/README.md

 - KnuxTest - A template CLI program designed for me to use when writing test code, should be left unedited with commits.

 - KnuxTools - A CLI program intended for use by the end user.
-For formats this supports see the [Supported_Formats.md](Supported_Formats.md) file.

 ## Building